supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/27-Azure-Databricks-Data-Factory.md

 5. Note the **runOutput** value, which is the *path* variable to which the notebook saved the data.

+  **Congratulations** on completing the lab!
+Now, it's time to validate it.
+Here are the steps:

+  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+  > - Hit the Validate button for the corresponding task.
+If you receive a success message, you have successfully validated the lab.
+  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

  ### You have successfully completed the lab.